Namrata96/automatic-essay-and-grammar-scoring/README.md

-# Automatic Essay Grammar and overall Essay scoring
+# Automatic Essay and Grammar scoring